-No perennial water resources were identified during a reconnaissance of the property.
-However, intermittent streams and drains identified will be managed in accordance with Mississippi's Best Management Practices.
+A perennial water resource was identified during a reconnaissance of the property.
+The perennial stream and drains will be managed in accordance with Mississippi's Best Management Practices.

 Timber Production

 The goal is to maximize the production of high quality timber.
 This will be accomplished through the application of timely thinning and other silvicultural practices designed to enhance timber quality and growth.
 Forestry Best Management Practices will be implemented to prevent erosion and protect water quality.